javier-rosas/regium-frontend/README.md

 Dhruv Sabharwal: sabharwal.d@northeastern.edu

+# Iteration 1

-# Disclaimer: Javier Rosas had some issues with Git and Heroku, so he had to re-clone the repository on August 5.
+### Disclaimer: Javier Rosas had some issues with Git and Heroku, so he had to re-clone the repository on August 5.
 As a result, Javier Rosas's commits do not appear on Github analytics, but he did contribute to the project meaningfully.

-## Most code was written by the both of us or taken from the Movie Mern project we coded throughout the course.
+### Most code was written by the both of us or taken from the Movie Mern project we coded throughout the course.

 # Front end: